sandboxnu/pharmd-tracker-backend/src/seed_data/README.md

 We are using `typeorm-seeding`, a poorly documented and poorly maintained package that gets the job done.

 # Seeding Data
 In order to seed your data, make sure you have the latest version of the `ormconfig` file.
-Then, run `npm run seed`.
-Please take note that this command **wipes out your database tables**, so if you have any data you would like to preserve, you should save it elsewhere beforehand.
-Additionally, this command should never be run on production.
+Then, follow the instructions in the [Migrations Documentation](../migration/README.md) for emptying your database, seeding it, and running the migrations.

 # Factories
 In order to seed our database, we need to define Factory objects that can mass produce our stuff.
 One of these has been defined for all of our entities except for `Users`.
 As we continue to flesh out and update our models, we should try our best to update these factories to reflect those changes.
 All factories can be found in `factories/`.